Gundagai historic bridges

 The NSW Government engaged an independent engineering consultant to prepare a comprehensive report on the timber road viaduct’s condition, which showed significant structural defects and safety issues.

-Based on this advice, the NSW Government has concluded that the timber road viaduct must be removed as soon as possible to protect public safety.
+Based on this advice, the NSW Government concluded that the timber road viaduct must be removed as soon as possible to protect public safety.

-Ongoing consultations on the timber road viaduct have occurred through a working group including representatives from Transport for NSW, Crown Lands, Cootamundra-Gundagai Regional Council, Gundagai Historic Bridges Inc, the National Trust, Engineers Australia, and Heritage NSW (Department of Premier and Cabinet).
+Ongoing consultations on the timber road viaduct occurred through a working group including representatives from Transport for NSW, Crown Lands, Cootamundra-Gundagai Regional Council, Gundagai Historic Bridges Inc, the National Trust, Engineers Australia, and Heritage NSW (Department of Premier and Cabinet).

 • What actions are you taking to protect the environment and animal welfare?